 - Emotional distress

 In a limited number of cases (primarily those involving drunk driving), a victim could also be awarded punitive damages.
 South Carolina law limits punitive damages to cases that involve a defendant’s willful, reckless, or wanton conduct.

 South Carolina Code § 15-32-530(A) establishes that punitive damages cannot exceed three times the compensatory damages or $500,000, whichever is greater.
 Under South Carolina Code § 15-32-530(C), however, there is no cap on punitive damages when the defendant had an intent to harm the plaintiff, the defendant pleaded guilty to or was convicted of a felony related to the plaintiff’s injuries, or the defendant was under the influence of drugs or alcohol to the point that their judgment was substantially impaired.

-Types and Causes of Car Accidents in Columbia, South Carolina
+Types and Causes of a Car Traffic Collision in Columbia, South Carolina

 Some of the most common types of crashes in South Carolina include: